-As we know, Raspberry PLC OS is Raspbian which is based on Linux and, as all the other distributions, takes profit of Linux security advantages and the open-source PLC Raspberry Pi.
+As you may know, the industrial Raspberry PLC OS is Raspbian which is based on Linux and, like all the other distributions, takes profit from Linux security advantages and the open-source PLC Raspberry Pi.

 Linux is one of the most secure Operating Systems nowadays and even more for Raspberry Pi automation.
 The main reason for this is, as it is open source, numerous corporations, independent developers and users are always focused on ensuring and improving the built-in security of the OS.
 The updater included in every Linux distribution provides constant security updates for its software applications and the OS itself.
 Thanks to this, most of the vulnerabilities are erased and patched more quickly compared to the other OS.

 The key point you should consider are as follows:

-Using Linux distributions ensures all kind of updates and upgrades: security, drivers, applications, software and general OS.
+Using Linux distributions ensures all kinds of updates and upgrades: security, drivers, applications, software and general OS.
 All of them are free of charge and come from trusted and verified sources.
-As all the main functionalities are integrated on the system or can be downloaded from trusted sources as Linux distribution repositories, there is no need of downloading software from insecure sites that can contain malware or junkware.
+As all the main functionalities are integrated into the system or can be downloaded from trusted sources as Linux distribution repositories, there is no need of downloading software from insecure sites that can contain malware or Junkware.

-Linux based system can be infected by viruses but its resistance in front of them is the OS structure against all kinds of malware, so the incessant updates do not allow the possibility of create a proper virus, so there is no time enough.
+Linux-based systems can be infected by viruses, but its resistance in front of them is the OS structure against all kinds of malware.
+So the incessant updates do not allow the possibility of creating a proper virus, so there is no time enough.
 Even if your OS shows some vulnerabilities, there is a low percentage of suffering real damages as the main malware are designed to attack more popular systems like Windows.

 Secure Shell (SSH)

-Depending on the communication method of the Raspberry PLC, it can be used with a multiple number of protocols.
+Depending on the communication method of the industrial Raspberry Pi PLC, it can be used with multiple numbers of protocols.
 In most cases, each protocol has its own security method.
 For example, TCP/IP protocol can apply AES (Advanced Encryption Standard), TLS (Transport Layer Security) or SSL (Secure Socket Layer).